mlochbaum/BQN/implementation/primitive/transpose.md

 ## Arbitrary reordering

 Moving lots of axes around quickly gets hard to think about.
 Here's what I've found so far.
-Most of these methods work in some way for repeated axis indices (that is, taking diagonals) too.
+Most of these methods work in some way for repeated axis indices (that is, merging axes by taking diagonals) too.

+### The outer loop

+Unlike a 2D transpose, the basic implementation of an arbitrary reordering is not so obvious.
+It "should" be a loop with a variable amount of nesting.
+However it's written, actually looping is not a competitive strategy.
+But it's still needed, because the fast strategies don't handle the entire transpose: they're base cases, that take up bottom few result axes.

+The easy and non-recursive way to reorder axes is with a result index vector: increment it at each step and adjust the argument position accordingly.
+A base case that takes up multiple axes just means the loop should only go over the first few result axes instead of all of them.
+Because incrementing an index is slow, it might also make sense to break off a level of looping at the bottom and implement it with a direct for loop.

 ### Axis simplification